MrClock8163/ToolDocumentation/docs/vbnetframework/textureconverter.md

 	Calibration can be run with any number of files in queue, but it is recommended to have at least 10.
 Ideally, the files should either:

-	* vary in resolution, format, and color range (eg.: using only gray-scale textures is not ideal) --> better estimates for conversions in general, but worse estimates for specific types
+	* vary in resolution, format, and color range (eg.: using only grayscale textures is not ideal) --> better estimates for conversions in general, but worse estimates for specific types

 	or: